hybridcattt/hybridcattt.com/_posts/2020-10-13-debugging-on-ios14-with-xcode-11.md

 I logged my app's messages with log level `.error` because they have a distinct yellow dot next to each message, making it easier to filter out the majority of system messages.

 It's worth mentioning that messages logged with `NSLog` will also show up in Console app.
-I don't recommend using it in Swift code, as `os_log` is the preferred way of logging on Apple platforms these days.
+I don't recommend using `NSLog` in Swift code, as `os_log` is the preferred way of logging on Apple platforms these days.

 ---